jduell12/CS467_Capstone/README.md

 * Types
 * Animal_types

-The database is set up as a PostgreSQL and hosted on Heroku at (https://bring-me-home-backend.herokuapp.com/)
+The database is set up as a PostgreSQL and hosted on [Heroku] (https://bring-me-home-backend.herokuapp.com/)

 ## Endpoints
 For more detailed documentation: ()